Evyatar-Kraus/Food-Share-CLI/README.md

 # hackaton-2
 Food Share - preventing food waste!
-Command line application to share food you don't want with others (distance based) Alternatively - you can see which foods other want to give away!
+Command line application to share food you don't want with others (distance based)\
+Alternatively - you can see which foods other want to give away - based on proximity!\

-This application uses open street api for getting the coordinates from an address and the h3 package by uber to measure the distance between the user's address to the other users sharings.
+This application uses open street api for getting the coordinates from an address\
+and the h3 package by uber to measure the distance between the user's address to the other users sharings.

 # instructions